VOLUNTEER

 What animals need fostering?

-Every dog at the AAC needs a nightly foster, even puppies.
-Puppies require extra love, attention and structure as well as longer term foster care.
+Dogs and puppies stay in foster care until they are adopted.
+Puppies require extra love, attention and structure as well as longer term foster care to ensure they are healthy before being available for adoption.
 Puppy fostering is a great way to discover whether or not you are ready for the responsibility of raising a young dog.
-Periodically the AAC needs cat foster parents to provide a kitty with health or behavioral concerns with a little extra love and attention.
+Periodically the AAC needs cat foster parents to provide a kitty or litter of kittens with health or behavioral concerns with a little extra love and attention.